July 12, 2010

 “so that no one would be disturbed by these afflictions; for you yourselves know that we have been destined for this.”

-Have you ever thought that you experience you destiny on earth one day at a time?
+Have you ever thought that you experience your destiny on earth one day at a time?
 Does it run through your mind that today will be a part of your destiny?
 People use the word destiny in many different ways, meaning good and bad things.
-Paul spoke of his destiny because the Lord Jesus had revealed to him that afflictions lay in his future (Acts 9:16, page 1716).
+Paul spoke of his destiny because the Lord Jesus had revealed to him that afflictions lay in his future (Acts 9:16).
 People who joined with Paul would soon understand that Jesus had created a destiny for Paul which included afflictions.

 Paul uses the term “afflictions” here to describe the problems he encountered.
 It means trouble, distress, hard circumstances, suffering.
-Paul used the term “afflictions” elsewhere to describe how no one should lose heart because he was suffering tribulations, because his sufferings were for the glory of the churches (Ephesians 3:13, page 1830).
-Afflictions were part of the destiny of servants of God, and commended them as such servants (2 Corinthians 6:4, page 1810).
+Paul used the term “afflictions” elsewhere to describe how no one should lose heart because he was suffering tribulations, because his sufferings were for the glory of the churches (Ephesians 3:13).
+Afflictions were part of the destiny of servants of God, and commended them as such servants (2 Corinthians 6:4).

 The Lord Jesus Christ calls his people to endure afflictions for the sake of the Gospel.
-We struggle against rulers, powers, world forces of this darkness and spiritual forces of wickedness in heavenly places (Ephesians 6:12, page 1834).
+We struggle against rulers, powers, world forces of this darkness and spiritual forces of wickedness in heavenly places (Ephesians 6:12).
 Because of the overwhelming power of the Gospel of Jesus Christ, and its eternal benefits, satan opposes it with all he can muster against believers.
-Yet, God constrains as we have seen previously (1 Corinthians 10:13, page 1793).
+Yet, God constrains us as we have seen previously (1 Corinthians 10:13).
 We should expect to be afflicted in this world as we labor for Christ, because it is a part of our destiny too.

 So, we learn some more about building strong friendships in Christ.